June 2022

 Format: DOWNLOADABLE PDF

-With the Bill expected to include reforms affecting the rented sector following consultation on a new strategy, related areas for discussion include plans to improve housing standards, affordability and accessibility across Scotland, with a focus on meeting the needs of the communities.
+With the Bill expected to include reforms affecting the rented sector following consultation on a new strategy, related areas for discussion included plans to improve housing standards, affordability and accessibility across Scotland, with a focus on meeting the needs of the communities.

 - tackling homelessness and housing inequality